neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/Caching.rst

 ``Data/Persistent/Cache/``.
 You may override each of the defaults by specifying the ``cacheDirectory`` backend option (see below).

-As main advantage the file backend is the only backend which implements the ``PhpCapableInterface`` and can be used in combination with the ``PhpFrontend``.
+The file backend implements the ``PhpCapableInterface`` and can be used in combination with the ``PhpFrontend``.
 The backend was specifically adapted to these needs and has low overhead for get and set operations, it scales very well with the number of entries for those operations.
 This mostly depends on the file lookup performance of the underlying file system in large directories, and most modern file systems use B-trees which can easily handle millions of files without much performance impact.

 A disadvantage is that the performance of ``flushByTag()`` is bad and scales just O(n).
 This basically means that with twice the number of entries the file backend needs double